-A dentist in Seattle can use a crown to strengthen and repair a broken or damaged tooth.
+A dentist in Kirkland can use a crown to strengthen and repair a broken or damaged tooth.
 The crown is made of durable materials, such as porcelain or metal (or a combination of both).
 It fits around the tooth, covering all surfaces.
 A crown can also be used as an artificial tooth, on top of a dental implant (a small titanium post implanted into the jaw bone).

 If the tooth is too damaged for a regular filling, but doesn’t require a full crown, then an inlay or onlay may be used.
 Much like a crown, these are made of durable materials such as porcelain or metal.
 An onlay covers one or more cusps of a tooth (the bumps on the top of the tooth), while an inlay is between the cusps.
 These function much like partial crowns to restore the tooth to function with enough strength to be durable during normal use.